KAHAKAZI/Apache_Spark/README.md

 * Dataframe is a Dataset of rows.
 * DataFrames vs. Datasets: DataFrames relate to Datasets of rows but Datasets relate to datasets of anything

+#### Pivot table vs. Flat table
+* Pivot table is helpful when grouping on two separate columns, it gives more compact way of displaying results
+* Probably it's impossible to do pivot table directly from sql syntax

 -------------------------------------------------------------
 ### Abbreviations: